 Tighter Rules on Antibacterial Soaps

 Finally, the Food and Drug Administration has taken a stance on that little squirt bottle of brightly colored hand sanitizer in your purse.
-Their target doesn’t stop there they are looking hard at antibacterial soaps in convenient bottles on every sink, including those in schools, restaurants, and homes.
-The promise they kill every bug, maybe even the good ones you need to fight off the bad ones you do not want.
+Their target doesn’t stop there they are looking hard at antibacterial soaps in convenient bottles on every sink.
+This includes those in schools, restaurants, and homes.
+The promise they kill every bug.
+Maybe even the good ones you need to fight off the bad ones you do not want.

 For years, epidemiologist’s have had concerns that we are making bacteria’s and viruses stronger simply by over-use of these sanitizers.
 These neutralizers of illness were not meant to be applied liberally instead of picking up a real bar of soap and washing the dirt off the old fashioned way.
 This is why we do not use these in our acupuncture office.
 I don’t use these in my home.
 There is growing evidence you should not as well.